yandex-cloud/yc-solution-library-for-security/auditlogs/export-auditlogs-to-ArcSight/README.md

 ## Two log shipping scenarios
-- [xx] Uploading log files to ArcSight from a server located inside the infrastructure of the customer's remote site
+- [x] Uploading log files to ArcSight from a server located inside the infrastructure of the customer's remote site

 - [x] Uploading log files to ArcSight using a VM located in Yandex.Cloud